UAV-DeadReackoning/UAV-DeadReackoning.github.io/README.md

 ## Repository Purpose

 This repository is **only for the project website**.
-It contains static HTML/CSS files used to publish the research overview and team information via **GitHub Pages**.
+It contains HTML/CSS files used to publish the research overview and team information via **GitHub Pages**.

 **It does NOT contain:**
 - Experimental code